|Other:||Dubai, Abu Dhabi, Muscat, Sanna, al-Mukalla, Doha, al-Bahrayn|

 |Organizations:||League of Nations, COPEN, Arab Community|

-Elective absolute monarchy.
+Confederation of absolute monarchies.
 The country is ruled by the High Emir, elected for a five year term among the several emirs gathered at the Majlis.

 None of the emirates should have a consecutive High Emir ruling the federation, in order to balance the powers between the emirates.
 The High Emir does not have much power as he is reduced just to a figurehead to represent the country abroad.

 An enormous number of emirates, internally independent and ruled by their emirs with absolute political power although some emirates are also secular.